-- persuasive evidence of an arrangement exists; - the product has been delivered; - the fee is fixed or determinable; and - collection of the resulting receivable is probable.
+- The fee is fixed or determinable; and - Collection of the resulting receivable is probable.

 We deem acceptance of an agreement to be evidence of an arrangement.
 Delivery occurs when the product is shipped or transmitted, and title and risk of loss have transferred to the customers.
 Our typical license agreement does not include customer acceptance provisions; however, if acceptance provisions are provided, delivery is deemed to occur upon acceptance.
 We consider the fee to be fixed or determinable unless the fee is subject to refund or adjustment or is not payable within our standard payment terms.
 Payment terms greater than 90 days are considered to be beyond our customary payment terms.
 Collection is deemed probable if we expect that the customer will be able to pay amounts under the arrangement as they become due.
 If we determine that collection is not probable, we defer revenue recognition until collection.